 Trigger Warning: This content inlcudes suicidal ideations, depression and bullying.

-We were all sitting on the carpet as my fifth grade teacher handed out ziploc bags to us.
+We were all sitting on the carpet as my fifth-grade teacher handed out ziplock bags to us.
 I plopped my Cam Jansen books into them, waiting for my turn to use the sharpie.
 It was time for reading class, but it was the end of the month which meant we got to pick new books to read.
 We all sat, some criss-crossed-apple-sauce, while others laid on their belly, giggling and whispering to each other.

 “I can’t wait to read the next book of The Magic Tree House!”, my friend whispered next to me, eagerly pushing her collection of finished books into her bag.